 Datacloud UK 2018: Expert panel debates the value of edge

-Datacloud UK, the event focusing on the data centre market in the United Kingdom opened in London today.
+Datacloud UK, the event focusing on the data center market in the United Kingdom opened in London today.

 After a keynote and leadership panel discussing the current state of the market in the UK and where it's going, a panel of experts came together to discuss the edge.

 Of course, there is a lot of grey area surrounding the edge as no one necessarily has a definition that they agree on.
 But at its very roots, edge computing is essentially pushing the frontier of computing applications, data, and services away from centralised nodes to the logical extremes of a network.